Due to Bruinbuy Ascend 2.0 migration order cut off for 2023 will be Nov. 30th.

 The closet elevators to us are at the entrance to the School of Public Health off of Charles E. Young Drive, South.

 Vendors require a DEA import license in addition to a department registration to acquire material outside the United States (U.S.).
 In addition vendors have to comply with their country's associated regulations which may require additional permits, as a result, this process can take a few months.
-We only recommend this for one-time purchases and for material not available in the U.S

 - Raw Materials 27%